unacau/kapture/README.md

 2. Open Chrome/Brave Developer Tools
 3. Navigate to "Kapture" panel
 4. The extension will automatically discover available servers (ports 61822-61832)
-5. Select a server from the dropdown (or leave default)
+5. Select a server from the dropdown to connect automatically
-6. Click "Connect"

 ## Using with Claude Desktop